josh/nack/README.md

 ## DESCRIPTION

 nack is a [Rack](http://github.com/rack/rack) server built on top of the [Node.js](http://nodejs.org/) HTTP server.
 Node does all the hard work of accepting and parsing HTTP requests and nack simply passes it along to a Ruby worker process as a serialized object.
-You can read more about how the IPC protocol works.
+You can read more about how the [IPC protocol][nack-protocol(7)] works.
 Besides running as a standalone Rack server, you can use the JS API to run multiple apps from the same Node process.

 ## EXAMPLES